 The department of Political Science and History is the organic evolution of the first political science department in Greece, the Higher School of Political Science, founded in the early 1930s.
-In its current form, it was established in 1997 (after a split of the Department of Political Science and International Studies), and started functioning as an independent department in the academic year 1998-1999.
+In its current form, it was established in 1997 (after a split of the Department of Political Science and International Studies) and started functioning as an independent department in the academic year 1998-1999.

-The department is devoted to the study and research of political science and modern history, with a special emphasis on the following fields: comparative politics; political sociology; contentious politics and social movements; political and electoral behavior; globalization studies; constitutional law; economic theory and history; political philosophy and social theory; minorities and migration; public history; modern and contemporary world, European, Balkan and Greek history.
+The department is devoted to the study and research of political science and modern history, with a special emphasis on the following fields: comparative politics; political sociology; contentious politics and social movements; political and electoral behavior; public policy; globalization studies; constitutional law; economic theory and history; political philosophy and social theory; minorities and migration; public history; modern and contemporary world, European, Balkan and Greek history.

 The department is actively engaged in promoting and facilitating student professional prospects despite current employment difficulties.
 Comparative studies conducted by international organisations have shown that single-discipline or excessively specialised study programs in the social sciences tend to fail in establishing solid links with the job market.
 On the contrary, interdisciplinary programmes, be they thematic (problem-oriented) or regional (area studies), based on the pedagogical principle of well-informed student autonomy, greatly enhance employability.
-Since nowadays more and more people are forced to seek alternative occupations during their professional life (many of them turning to adult education), a good grounding in general knowledge and the scientific method is a most valuable asset.
+Since nowadays more and more people are forced to seek alternative occupations during their professional life (many of them turning to adult education), a good grounding in general knowledge and the scientific method is a most valuable tool.